 The figures speak for themselves.
-While the US private equity market is estimated to be worth $460 billion by 2024 33, the European market is worth $150 billion 34.
-Liberalism and prudence go hand in hand.
+While the US private equity market is estimated to raise $460 billion in 2024 33, the European market has raised around $150 billion 34.
+Liberalism and prudence go head to head.

-"The presence of pension funds, coupled with a higher cultural tolerance for risky investment and a better financial culture among participants, is the main difference that explains the greater domestic capacity for risky investment in the United States," explains Antoine Levy, French economist and assistant professor at UC Berkeley, in an exclusive interview with Altaroc.
+"The presence of pension funds, coupled with a higher cultural tolerance for risky investment and a better financial culture among participants, is the main difference that explains the greater domestic capacity for risky investment in the United States", explains Antoine Levy, French economist and assistant professor at UC Berkeley, in an exclusive interview with Altaroc.explains Antoine Levy, French economist and assistant professor at UC Berkeley, in an exclusive interview with Altaroc.

 35

 While the French pension system offers relative security, the opportunities for significantly increasing one's standard of living in retirement through personal investment remain limited.
-In contrast, the United States offers the possibility of building up higher pensions through private investment, but this comes with increased risk-taking.
-These differences raise the question of pension funding: can the American model inspire Europe?
+Indeed, alternative asset classes to listed markets are still too little known.
+In contrast, the United States offers the possibility of building higher pensions through private investment, but this is accompanied by increased risk-taking.
+These differences raise the question of pension financing: can the American model inspire Europe?

 These contrasts are directly reflected in savings.
 While the majority of Americans turn to pension funds, property investments remain the preferred choice in France.
 This cultural preference for real estate has also limited the growth of financial products and alternative investments.
 And yet, over the past ten years, the average annual performance of real estate has been 4.7%, compared with 13.3% for private equity 36.